lj-ditrapani/16-bit-computer-specification/cartridge.md

 Cartridge
 =========

 A cartridge is made up of 1 to four pairs of ROM chips.
-Each chips has 8 data pins.
+Each chip has 8 data pins.
 A pair of ROM chips is 2 chips of the same capacity paired together to create a 16-bit data path.
 The first pair is for the Program (PGR) ROM.
 The PGR ROM is the only ROM bank used for CPU instructions (though it may also contain data).